lucasstep02/lucasstep02.github.io/_posts/2024-04-26-setting_up_errors.md

 # My first post!
-Setting up Dev Containers was... fun
+Setting up Dev Containers was fun

 This is a tale of my failures and mistakes when following the *How to* guide by Brian Lovell that you can find [here](https://lovellbrian.github.io/2023/10/02/BYODImage.html).
 This rundown will work, just don't be like me and make assumptions, follow his directions!